 An outdoor sauna, on the other hand, is more spacious and offers considerable variety in terms of shape and design.

 Some saunas, like the Nature Collection carried by Medical Breakthrough, can be indoor OR outdoor due to their detachable outdoor roof shingles and weather-treated wood.
+These saunas in particular, these saunas are consider "medical saunas".

 Cost of Home Saunas